rojaswestall/odphi-hypebot/README.md

 # odphi-hypebot
-ODPhi Alpha Alpha GroupMe HypeBot2.0
+**ODPhi Alpha Alpha GroupMe HypeBot2.0:**

 - Responds to messages based on key words and the user who sends the message
 - Sends messages at 8:07 and on special occassions
 - Has a built in task manager that keeps track of tasks for each user
 - Allows group to save content as pins and then view pins at anytime

-Instructions on how to use the bot from the group message:
+**Instructions on how to use the bot from the group message:**

-Add new Knight to TaskBook: "New Knight - <knightname>" Remove a Knight from TaskBook: "Remove Knight - <knightname>" Add a task for a Knight: "Add Task - <knightname>: TASK" Remove a task for a Knight: "Remove Task - <knightname>: TASK#" See all tasks: "Show Tasks"
+...Add new Knight to TaskBook: "New Knight - <knightname>"

+...Remove a Knight from TaskBook: "Remove Knight - <knightname>"

+...Add a task for a Knight: "Add Task - <knightname>: TASK"

+...Remove a task for a Knight: "Remove Task - <knightname>: TASK#"

+...See all tasks: "Show Tasks"

-See tasks for a bro: "Show Tasks - <knightname>"
+...See tasks for a bro: "Show Tasks - <knightname>"

-See stats: "Show Stats"
+...See stats: "Show Stats"

-See stats for a bro: "Show Stats - <knightname>"
+...See stats for a bro: "Show Stats - <knightname>"

-Instructions: "Instructions"
+...Instructions: "Instructions"

+**On the tech side:**

 - A groupme bot that uses node.js to interact with a groupme group message
 - Deployed with Heroku, running on one web dyno
 - Connects to a mongo database to hold tasks and pins
 - Identifies key words using regular expressions

-Questions???
+Questions?
 Email me at <rojaswestall@gmail.com>

-## For set up
+## For set up and testing set up

 *Node and npm must be installed:*